Va11eF/cs361_partner_microservice/README.md

 # cs361_partner_microservice
+Before starting the microservice, run the createDatabase.py script first to create the database and table Afterwards, the microservice is ready to be run

+UserJokesDB.py has defined functions that the microservice will use Client.py was used to test and demonstrate the microservice, it can also be used as reference if needed

 To request data from the microservice you will first need to import zmq.
 Once imported, you can setup a connecet to the server with the following lines:
     context = zmq.Context()